atomix/atomix.github.io/atomix/docs/installation.md

 {:.no-margin-top}
 ## Embedded Usage

-The most common way of using Atomix is as an embedded library via one of the Atomix Maven artifacts.
+The most common way of using Atomix is as an embedded library via the Atomix Maven artifacts.
 There are a few different artifacts to choose from depending on your needs:

 #### atomix-all